MigangalWork/nexusml/docs/user-quickstart-g.md

 which you reference in your schema and examples.
 Proper organization and uploading of files are critical to maintain consistency and avoid data mismatches.

-To do that you will
-have to first send the file metadata to the API.
-Then the API will send you a URL where you will POST your file to be saved.
+To accomplish this, you must first send the file metadata to the API.
+The API will then return a URL, which you will use to POST your file for storage.

 ### Request

-To do this first make a call to:
+o do this, first make a call to the following endpoint:

 POST `/tasks/files`

-In this post you will send the file metadata.
+In this POST request, you will send the file metadata.
 Specify what this file will be used for `ai_model`, `input`, `output`, `metadata` or `picture`.
 Then define the type of file, the available options are `document`, `image`, `video`, and `audio`.

 ### Payload